Can You Keep Wild Turtle as Pet

 Besides the tank’s size, acquiring the right type of filters is also crucial.
 Aquatic turtles are known for the significant amount of waste they produce, hence a powerful filter is essential to maintain a clean environment.
 External canister filters are often preferred to keep the water clear and bacteria-free.

-See Also How Do Turtle Protect Themselves
+See Also How Hard Is Turtle Shell

 Crafting the Environment: Water, Land, and Lighting